augustdahl/master/pathmind-config.md

-invalid | sendTo-action attempts to send product to invalid WS (not following the flow pattern) forkliftUtilization | Utilization timeToPickup | Duration (sec) from seizing forklift to pick-up at WS or supermarket
+invalid | sendTo-action attempts to send product to invalid WS (not following the flow pattern) forkliftUtilization | Utilization timeToPickup | Duration (sec) from seizing forklift to pick-up at WS or supermarket idleTime | The time spent idle for a forklift without being assigned to any task
 ***

 ## Actions